 I was born in 1981 and have seen several waves of anime fandom come and go.
 I operate under the belief that there’s always good anime out there to find, and that there is something in the fandom for everyone.
 I come from a background of interest in Japanese language and culture, as well as an appreciation of animation of all kinds.
-I have a BA in Asian Languages and Literatures from the University of Minnesota College of Liberal Arts, and am still (after 15 years!) a member of the University of Minnesota Manga Anime Society.
-They have not decided to kick me out yet.
+I have a BA in Asian Languages and Literatures from the University of Minnesota College of Liberal Arts, and am still (after more than 15 years!) a member of the University of Minnesota Manga Anime Society.
+They have not decided to kick me out yet even though I’m sure to have worn out my welcome at this point.

 In addition to anime and manga, I also enjoy Japanese Lolita Fashion (it has nothing to do with the novel Lolita nor the “lolicon” genre) and have had a good time over the past couple of years cultivating my wardrobe.
 It’s a hobby that I came to somewhat late but which I really enjoy.
 My favorite brand is Innocent World and my preferred substyle is classic-sweet.

-I’m currently employed as a supervisor at a large financial institution, and my coworkers kindly tolerate my many levels of geekiness.
+I’m currently employed as a supervisor, and my employees and coworkers kindly tolerate my many levels of geekiness.

-Some of my favorite anime are: Dennou Coil, Nichijou – My Ordinary Life, Revolutionary Girl Utena, Mononoke, Kaiba (pretty much anything else directed by Masaaki Yuasa as well), and many more that I am probably forgetting right now.
+Some of my favorite anime are: Dennou Coil, Nichijou – My Ordinary Life, Revolutionary Girl Utena, Mononoke, Kaiba (and pretty much anything else directed by Masaaki Yuasa), and many more that I am probably forgetting right now.
 I am a big fan of dramatic series, and enjoy seeking out obscure anime to watch.